 • Presence of ≥1 SLiM-CRAB myeloma-defining event defined as ≥60% BMPCs, FLC involved/uninvolved ratio ≥100 (involved FLC ≥100 mg/L), >1 focal bone lesion (≥5 mm) on MRI, calcium elevation, renal insufficiency by creatinine clearance, anemia, or bone disease (CRAB) due to lytic bone lesions.

-• Investigators had the option for extension to a maximum of 7 years following the last patient’s first dose to permit continued study treatment and collect long-term safety and efficacy data.
+• As per the final protocol amendment (March 29, 2021), patients had the option for extension of the study duration up to a maximum of 7 years after the last patient’s first dose, allowing for evaluation of the long-term safety and efficacy of DARZALEX.

-• Primary endpoints: CR rate in each trial arm, rate of PD/death per patient-year
+• Coprimary endpoints: CR rate in each trial arm, and rate of PD/death per patient-year.9

 Results